aaronsherwood/ofxRSSDK/README.md

 ## credits

-Martin Froehlich
+Aaron Sherwood

-this addon is based on https://github.com/SethGibson/ofxRSSDK, however it has been heavily altered on order to make it compatible with the current RSSDK.
+this addon is based on https://github.com/tecartlab/ofxRSSDK & https://github.com/SethGibson/ofxRSSDK, however it has been heavily altered on order to make it compatible with the current RSSDK.

-contains the relevant libraries/includes from Intel® RealSense™ SDK 2.0 (build 2.19.1) https://github.com/IntelRealSense/librealsense
+contains the relevant libraries/includes from Intel® RealSense™ SDK 2.0 (build 2.20.1) https://github.com/IntelRealSense/librealsense